 - a thorough analysis of the theoretical limitations;

-Our project partner Industrial Analytics Berlin IAB GmbH is a young IoT company with a scientific background in physics and mechanical engineering.
+Our project partner Industrial Analytics IA GmbH is a young IoT company with a scientific background in physics and mechanical engineering.
 They supply the team with high-dimensional industrial data sets spanning a period of several years.
 The data has been obtained from physical measurements of large industrial machines.
 For understanding the time series data, the partner company provides details of the particular industrial machines and the underlying thermodynamics.
 During the project, they will support the team with the required background in mechanical engineering and industrial data analytics.